FAA Electronic Signature Template: A Compliance Guide

 An electronic signature can be as simple as a typed name at the end of an email or an image of your handwritten signature.
 It shows intent but lacks robust security.
 A true digital signature, on the other hand, is much more secure.
 It uses a certificate-based digital ID to verify the signer’s identity and is cryptographically bound to the document.
 This process ensures authenticity and makes any subsequent changes to the document detectable.
 Getting this right is essential for compliant aircraft document management.

-Verify Identity and Ensure Document Integrity
+Verifying Signer Identity and Document Integrity

 When the FAA reviews a document, they need undeniable proof of who signed it and assurance that the document is authentic.
 This is where a true digital signature shines.
 It must provide clear evidence that the signer's identity was verified.
 This often appears as a seal with text like "Digitally signed by," accompanied by the signer's name, the date, and a timestamp from the software.